-The causes leading to poverty in Bible times (and even now) are many and varied.
+The causes leading to poverty in Bible times are many and varied.
 Some end up being poor because of destruction of their harvest by a natural disaster.
 A large fire may cause the loss of a family's home and livelihood.
 After the death of her husband, a woman might find she has very little money and no family to help her.
 Without parents or other adults to take care of them, an orphaned child becomes destitute through circumstances beyond their control.
 Still others are poor because they are sick or are born with or acquire handicaps that prohibit them from making a living.

 God's will is for us to develop a heart of compassion for the poor and distressed and to, when possible, supply them with the necessities of life.
 These necessities include food, shelter, and clothing.
 Jesus taught that even if our enemy is in need of life's basic essentials that we should still help him or her (Matthew 5:44 - 45).

 James also says "Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble . . ."
 (James 1:27).
-Proverbs 3:27 admonishes us: "Do not withhold good from those to whom it is due, when it is in the power of your hand to do so."
+Proverbs 3:27 admonishes us, "Do not withhold good from those to whom it is due, when it is in the power of your hand to do so."

 In the Old Testament, God commanded the children of Israel to not harvest the corners of their fields so that the poor, fatherless, widows, and strangers (travelers) could go in and gather (glean) food for themselves.
 This was one of the ways God was teaching the Israelites the importance of helping those in need and opening their hearts to the plight of those in want (see Leviticus 19:9-10, Deuteronomy 24:19-22).

 God wants us to use wisdom in aiding the poor and not just simply give them whatever they ask for.
 Those in need DO have a responsibility when they seek help.
-According to the Bible, those receiving assistance should expect (as much as they are able) to work for it and not just get "something for nothing" (Leviticus 19:9 - 10).
+Those receiving assistance should expect (as much as they are able) to work for it and not just get "something for nothing" (Leviticus 19:9 - 10).
 God requires the needy to do at least a little work in helping themselves or they should not eat!
 The New Testament reiterates the principle that those able to work yet refuse to do so should NOT be helped (2Thessalonians 3:10).